 In This Article

-A sugar that has lost its water of crystallization is called caramel.
-This effect is obtained by cooking and caramel is a candy that can be tasted just as liquid, hard or tender.
-The word caramel in itself is borrowed from the Spanish or Portuguese caramelo but also from the Latin cannamella which means sugar cane.
-This product is considered to be one of the first sugar-based candies in history.
-Its origin dates back to the 14th century in the region of Brittany.
-This is where the first salted butter caramels were made.
+Caramel is a sugar that has lost its water of crystallization through a cooking process.
+The versatile candy can be enjoyed in liquid, hard, or soft forms.
+The word "caramel" is derived from the Spanish or Portuguese term "caramelo" and the Latin word "cannamella," meaning sugar cane.
+Caramel is considered one of the first sugar-based candies in history, with its origins dating back to the 14th century in Brittany, France.
+This region is credited with producing the first salted butter caramels.

-In addition to its use in the iconic Angel, caramel is also present in Alien Le Gout du Parfum by Thierry Mugler, as well as in Anaïs Anaïs Premier Délice by Cacharel, Body Kouros by Yves Saint-Laurent, Bonbon by Viktor & Rolf or in the two CK One Shock Street, for men and women, by Calvin Klein.
+Beyond its use in the iconic Angel perfume, caramel is also present in Alien Le Gout du Parfum by Thierry Mugler, Anaïs Anaïs Premier Délice by Cacharel, Body Kouros by Yves Saint-Laurent, Bonbon by Viktor & Rolf, and both CK One Shock Street editions for men and women by Calvin Klein.